LearnOnDemandSystems/docs/lod/idlx-migration-guide.md

 Upgrading your lab to IDLx is simple, fast and easy.

-- Your lab can be reverted back at anytime
+- Your lab can be reverted back at anytime, as many times as you would like.
-- If you upgrade to IDLx and make changes, then revert, the IDLx changes are not displayed in IDL (legacy)
+- If you upgrade to IDLx and make changes, then revert, the IDLx changes are not displayed in IDL (legacy).

 ## Uprading Your Lab to IDLx